What Should I Know Before Starting Testosterone Therapy?

 Potential Risks and Side Effects

-While the benefits can be substantial, patients must be aware of the potential risks:
+While the benefits can be substantial, patients must be aware of the potential risks and understand whether therapy carries any increased risk for them personally:

 1. Acne and skin changes: Oily skin or acne flare-ups may occur in some men.